lmw-gh-personal/CObs/README.md

 <a id="r-eff-2020">![R-effective in 2020 related to level of NPIs](https://github.com/lmw-gh-2020/CObs/blob/assets/R-Eff-Annotated.png)</a>

-The result set corroborates the principle of rapid response, namely that if NPIs are going to adopted as an epidemic response at all, then best to move fast at low incidence, as delayed responses often result in "worst of both worlds" outcomes.
+The result set corroborates the principle of rapid response, namely that if NPIs are going to adopted as an epidemic response at all, then best to move fast at low incidence as delayed responses often result in "worst of both worlds" outcomes.

 ### Project Scope

-The initial purpose of the CObs pipeline and integrated dashboard, was to provide as near real-time as possible monitoring of local SARS-CoV-2 transmission in Hungary during the period 2020-2021, as a means of obtaining general situational awareness regarding the state of the pandemic in Hungary.
+The initial purpose of the CObs pipeline and integrated dashboard, was to provide as near real-time as possible nowcasting of local SARS-CoV-2 transmission in Hungary during the period 2020-2021, as a means of obtaining general situational awareness regarding the state of the pandemic in Hungary.

 The model is, broadly speaking, observational rather then predictive.
 It covers the time period up